DLCloning/DLClone/README.md

 * #### Extra Details

-    To compute the Cyclomatic Complexity Number (CCN) we used lizard 1.17.9 version running on the shell the following command:
+    To compute the Cyclomatic Complexity Number (CCN) we used [lizard](https://pypi.org/project/lizard/) 1.17.9 version.
+    In particular, we execute the following command:

     ```
     lizard all_methods/ > all_methods.txt